abinit/abinit/doc/faq/general_questions.md

 ## chkprim and unit cell multiplicity

-In highly symmetric crystals you may end up with the following error message from abinit:
+In highly symmetric crystals you may end up with the following error message:

 ```
 chkprimit : ERROR -